Timur Ibragimov

 Timur Ibragimov (Тимур Ибрагимов; born January 15, 1975) is an Uzbekistani former professional boxer who competed from 2000 to 2012.
 As an amateur boxer, he competed at the 1996 Summer Olympics.

-Early years
+Early life

 Ibragimov is from Uzbekistan.
-He is frequently being presented by various media as the cousin of former WBO Heavyweight Champion Sultan Ibragimov, although Sultan is a native of Dagestan.
-In fact they are not relatives, but they are close friends, they are also friends with Uzbek boxer Ruslan Chagaev.
+He has frequently been presented by various media as the brother or cousin of former WBO Heavyweight Champion Sultan Ibragimov, although Sultan is a native of Dagestan and they are not relatives, but close friends, and they are also friends with Uzbek boxer Ruslan Chagaev.

 Amateur career

 Ibragimov had over 200 amateur fights, and during the 1990s, he was one of the world's leading amateur boxers in the light heavyweight division.
 In 1991, Ibragimov won the Soviet Union Junior National Championships for his age category (16 to 18 years old).
 After the break-up of the USSR, Ibragimov won the Uzbekistani National Championships five times.
 Ibragimov participated several times in the Asian Amateur Boxing Championships and the Asian Games, and in 1995 he was a quarter finalist at the World Amateur Boxing Championships in Berlin.
 Ibragimov won the Gold Medal at the Central Asian Games in 1997.

 Ibragimov participated in the 1996 Summer Olympics in Atlanta as a member of the 1996 Uzbek Olympic team.
 In this tournament, Ibragimov lost a highly controversial decision to Croatia's Stipe Drews.